sophgo/sophon-sail/docs/source_en/module_cpp/cpp_MultiEngine.rst

 * print_flag: bool

-When True, debugging information is printed, otherwise it is not printed.
+When true, debugging information is printed, otherwise it is not printed.

 **Sample:**
     .. code-block:: c